-- (3) The nominal increase in value of invested assets was 5.58% for the year ending December 31, 2011.
-The return on invested assets using the Modified Dietz approach, which is a time-weighted calculation, was 0.18%.
-The disparity between the positive percentage return on investments and the nominal decline in value reflects the impact and timing of the \$3.0 million advance funding contribution in the middle of the year ending December 31, 2011. - (4) The nominal increase in value of invested assets was 9.00% for the year ending December 31, 2010.
-The return on invested assets using the Modified Dietz approach, which is a time-weighted calculation, was 7.47%.
-The disparity between the two figures reflects the favorable impact of building the Trust's investment portfolio in three steps, which resulted in purchases at lower prices in April and May than in March.
-These return figures are not annualized and only reflect the investment portfolio's performance from inception on March 31, 2010 through December 31, 2010.
+- (3) The increase in value of invested assets was 38.25% for the year ending December 31, 2012.
+The return on invested assets using the Modified Dietz approach was 14.63%.
+The disparity between the percentage return on investments and the increase in asset value reflects the impact and timing of \$22.4 million advance funding contributions made throughout the year. - (4) The nominal increase in value of invested assets was 5.58% for the year ending December 31, 2011.
+The return on invested assets using the Modified Dietz approach was 0.18%.
+The disparity between the percentage return on investments and the increase in asset value reflects the impact and timing of \$3.0 million advance funding contributions made throughout the year.